eigenhombre/steelcut/README.md

 - SBCL
 - Make

 Check out this repo.
-Make sure LISP_HOME is defined and you're in that directory.
-Then, assuming you want to build a project `myproject`,
+Make sure `LISP_HOME` is defined and you're in that directory.
+Then,

     make
     # Optionally: